Sherex/ddns-client/README.md

 `silly` | `debug` | `verbose` | `info` | `warn` | `error`

 The default is `info`.

+### Cron
+The `index.docker.ts` file starts `index.ts` as a subprocess and exits when it's done.
+But if you set the environment variable `DDNS_CRON` to a cron string, it will stay running and start `index.ts` every time the cron string matches.

+The docker container on [Docker Hub](https://hub.docker.com/r/sherex/ddns-client/) uses this file.

+It uses [deno_cron](https://deno.land/x/deno_cron) for the cron jobs.

 ## TODO
 - [X] Move config from .env to config.json